 More or less everything we've seen in the #MCU since The Avengers has been building to Infinity War in some way — heroes like Doctor Strange and Ant-Man have been introduced to beef up the skillset of Earth's protectors, while Guardians Of The Galaxy and Age Of Ultron teased the immense power of those Infinity Stones.

 So #InfinityWar has to be more than big — it has to be the biggest, the apex, the mother of all comic book movies.
 No pressure.
-Let's take a look at everything we know so far, from The Avengers: Infinity War news and rumors to theories, trailers and release dates.
+Let's take a look at everything we know so far, from the latest Avengers: Infinity War news, rumors and spoilers to fan theories, trailers and release dates.

 'Avengers: Infinity War' News, Rumors & Spoilers